Rust-y parenting: WebAssembly 1 / 2

 The simplistic but functional server side HTML rendering that I was using in the first version of LillaOst (see handlebars) was becoming difficult to maintain.
 As an example, the introduction of a new button required:

-1. Open the .html template and add the HTML to render the button.
+template and add the HTML to render the button. - In the

 In contrast, Yew offers two advantages out of the box: